EDITOR’S INTRODUCTION

 have followers beginning at the

-ninth level of experience.
+9th level of experience

-From ninth through 11th level, these
+(Hunter Esquire).
+From 9th through 11th level, these

 followers can only be fighters,